Hamidalavi/Javascript-tips/learn/0-papular-sentences.md

 ---

 Get confused? don't worry, we help you to know **JavaScript** core. just read the following files in **learn** folder (directory).

+Try hard to get it.
+If you worry, we bring more and clear examples in **ES6+** file.
+Then, don't worry :)